Bir Hambir: Rashmancha

 The Rashmancha is a historical building located at Bishnupur.
 It was commissioned by Malla king Bir Hambir in 1600 CE.
 During the Vaishnava Ras festival, all the Radha Krishna idols of Bishnupur town used to be brought here to be worshipped by the citizens.

-Dal Madal Kaman (Cannon)
+Dalmadal kaman (cannon)

-During the reign of Bir Hambir the Dal Madal, one of the largest-bored cannons even made, was founded, demonstrating the skill of artisans of that time.
+During the reign of Bir Hambir the Dal Madal, one of the largest-bored cannons ever made, was founded, demonstrating the skill of artisans of that time.
 Dal Madal was made by Jagannath Karmakar.
 "Dal Madal" means "destruction of enemy".